 What problems at school are worrying you?

 Everyone worries about things that happen at school from time to time.
 Lots of people, like you, will experience something difficult or have to work through a problem during school.

-There’s a lot of pressure to get good results, and the stresses and strains of school life can sometimes feel too much.
-The important thing is to recognise there’s a problem to be solved and ask for help as soon as you can.
+There’s a lot of pressure to get good results, make lots of friends, do well in every subject and be a ‘good student’.
+These stresses during school can sometimes feel too much.
+The important thing is to recognise when there’s a problem and ask for help as soon as you can.